 Additionally, some laboratory applications require compliance with FDA 21 CFR Part 11 to use electronic records and signatures to automate and streamline quality-control checks and ensure traceability.
 Many automated pH measurement systems offer equipment and software compliant with 21 CFR Part 11, including the entry-level Hudson Robotics Rapid_pH automated pH meter, making compliance reporting more effortless than ever before.

-Weigh the costs and benefits of pH automation
+Weigh the costs and benefits of automated pH testing

 High-throughput automation can prove highly beneficial to life sciences research and diagnostics.
 Unlike legacy testing equipment, automated testing equipment is designed to handle the large number of samples and constant measurement required for large-scale sample processing and assessment.